mondele/btt-writer-docs/docs/dSettings.rst

 The General settings are as follows:

 1. **Gateway Language Mode**: Select this setting if you are working to translate Bible resources into a gateway language.
-See *How do I set up to translate Bible resources?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_.
+See *How do I set up to translate Bible resources?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_.

 2. **Blind Edit Mode**: Select this setting to enable the Blind Edit view for a text project.
-See *How do I set up to translate the Bible or Open Bible Stories?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_.
+See *How do I set up to translate the Bible or Open Bible Stories?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_.

 3. **Target Translation Font**: The font of the translated text